Why A Warm Up Before Exercise Is Important?

 Don't Lose Focus On Why You Exercise.

 Many psychological and medical researchers point out that visualizing how one performs and succeeds on a court or a field can improve performance dramatically.
 It is also termed "mental imagery."
-Ordinary people (those who are not athletically gifted) can also do some mental imagery and go into the zone by having some imagination.
-Just close your eyes for a few minutes and draw in a deep breath.
-Proceed with your warm-up session and then switch gradually to the main workout session.
-Also, do not forget to give your body some time to cool down sufficiently.
+Ordinary people (those who are not athletically gifted) can also use mental imagery to enter the zone through imagination.

 Final Thoughts & Tip For Your Warm-Up Session

 Hopefully, you will now have a better understanding of why it is essential to warm up before an activity.
-That it is not a good idea to avoid the warm-up sessions as you know, it may land you into trouble someday, and you may suffer from an injury if you do not do them before your main exercise session and activities.
-Your body does require some low-level activity for proper hormonal changes and muscle movement and warmth before you can launch yourself into a full-scale and strenuous exercise session.
+It is not a good idea to skip warm-up sessions, as you know; they may land you in trouble someday and cause injury if you do not do them before your main exercise session and activities.
+Your body requires some low-level activity to support proper hormonal changes, muscle movement, and warmth before you can launch into a full-scale, strenuous exercise session.

-β€œA practical warm-up will support and prepare your muscles for the physical activity needs, decrease your risk of injury, improve your endurance, and heighten the effects of the workout.”
+“A practical warm-up will support and prepare your muscles for the physical activity needs, decrease your risk of injury, improve your endurance, and heighten the effects of the workout.”

 If you have any further doubts or questions regarding this subject or another treatment, contact one of our experienced Acupuncturists or Registered Massage Therapists here at West End Wellness Clinic.
 You can either give us a call or make an appointment.